MatthiasPetermann/pulsar-cli/README.md

 make build
 ```

-Resulting binary will be at `./pulsar-cli`.
+Binary will be at `./pulsar-cli`.

-For a static cross-platform build:
+For static builds:

 ```bash
 make build-linux